ujr/swtools/doc/Tools.md

 in the book, with the exception that no special `DITTO` value is used in the prepared substitution string; instead, the literal `&` serves the purpose, and escaping is handled in `putsub`.
-This way all possible char value are allowed.
+This way all possible char values are allowed.

 With the tools so far it is possible to reverse the order of the lines in a file: